-- 1. Exploring the genetic connections between the size of the mast cell secretory granules and mastocytosis. - 2.
+- 1. Revealing he secrets of mast cell secretion. - 2.
 Mast cells and cancer the good, the bad and the ugly. - 3.
 Decoding the Rab networks that control mast cell function.

 Cell imaging of mast cells (RBL-2H3 mast cell line), which were co-transfected with NPY-mRFP (red), as reporter for the secretory granules, and GFP-tagged wild type (A) or active mutant (B) of the small GTPase Rab5A (green) reveals a dramatic effect of this Rab active mutant on the secretory granules size.